 Medication

-Your doctor may prescribe anti-inflammatory medication such as ibuprofen which may help in the early stages but less so long term.
-Do not take Ibuprofen if you have asthma, always check with your doctor if you are not sure before taking medication.
+Your doctor may prescribe anti-inflammatory medication, such as ibuprofen.
+This can help in the early stages, but is less effective long-term.
+Do not take ibuprofen if you have asthma.
+Always check with your doctor if you are unsure before taking medication.

 Electrotherapy